Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Blueprints and Element Orders

+The semisimple elements of $E_6$ that lie in $F_4$ are the real elements.
+Although the author has looked for a reference for this, beyond \cite[Theorem 3.1]{cohenwales1997}, which shows this only for order at most $7$, it does not appear to be easy to find explicitly.
+It follows almost immediately from results of Moody and Patera \cite{moodypatera1984}.

+\begin{proposition} Let $\bG$ be the simply connected form of $E_6$.
+If $x$ is a real semisimple element of $\bG$ then $x$ is conjugate to an element of $F_4$. \end{proposition} \begin{proof} We use the results and notation of \cite[Section 4]{moodypatera1984}: if $x\in F_4$ is semisimple and its class corresponds to the Kac co-ordinates $(s_0,\dots,s_4)$, then the corresponding Kac co-ordinates in $E_6$ are $(s_0,s_1,s_2,s_3,s_2,s_1,s_4)$.
+By \cite[Proposition 5.3]{moodypatera1984}, a conjugacy class in $E_6$ is real if and only if its Kac co-ordinates have exactly this form, and hence all real semisimple classes of $E_6$ intersect $F_4$ non-trivially, as desired. \end{proof}

+If $\bG=E_7$ then $v(\bG)=75$ is fairly large, and in certain circumstances we can bring this down.
+Here is one such circumstance.

-\begin{prop} Let $G$ be the simply connected form of $E_7$, and let $x$ be a semisimple element of $G$.
-If the $1$-eigenspace of $x$ on $\Vmin$ has dimension at least $6$ then $x$ lies inside a conjugate of either an $F_4$ or $A_4$ subgroup.
-If in addition $o(x)>30$ then $x$ is a blueprint for $\Vmin$. \end{prop} \begin{pf} Since the $1$-eigenspace is positive dimensional, $x$ fixes a line on $\Vmin$ and so lies inside $E_6$ or $B_5$.
-If $x$ lies inside $E_6$ then it must fix a line on its minimal module again, and so lies inside $F_4$, as claimed, or $D_5$.
-However, $D_5$ centralizes only a $4$-space on $\Vmin$, and so $x$ fixes a line on either the natural or $16$-dimensional spin module.
-If $x$ fixes a line on the $10$-dimensional module then $x$ lies inside $B_4\leq F_4$, and if $x$ fixes a line on the $16$-dimensional module then $x$ lies inside $A_4$, as needed.
+\begin{proposition} Let $\bG$ be the simply connected form of $E_7$, and let $x$ be a semisimple element of $\bG$.
+If the $1$-eigenspace of $x$ on $M(E_7)$ has dimension at least $6$ then $x$ lies inside a conjugate of either an $F_4$ or $A_4$ subgroup.
+If in addition $o(x)>30$ then $x$ is a blueprint for $M(E_7)$. \end{proposition} \begin{proof} As in the proof of Proposition \ref{prop:numbersforE7}, we first place $x$ into the subgroup $A_7$.
+If $x$ centralizes a point on $\Lambda^2(M(A_7))$, then this requires one eigenvalue of $x$ on $M(A_7)$ to be the inverse of another.
+(In the notation of the proof of Proposition \ref{prop:numbersforE7}, $a_1=-a_2$.)
+This places $x$ into $A_1A_5$.
+However, by Lemma \ref{lem:e7stabs}, $x$ must lie in $E_6$ or $B_5$ (as if $x$ lies in a parabolic it lies in a Levi), whence $x$ lies in $E_6$.
+Since $x$ centralizes a $4$-space on $M(E_6)\oplus M(E_6)^*$, it must centralize a $2$-space $W$ on $M(E_6)$ (as it acts semisimply).

-Thus we may assume that $x$ lies inside $B_5$, whence again it fixes a line on either the $11$-dimensional natural module or the $32$-dimensional spin module: the first puts $x$ inside $D_5$ and we are done, and the second puts $x$ inside $A_4$ again.
-Thus $x$ lies inside either $F_4$ or $A_4$.
+If $x$ lies in $F_4\leq E_6$ then we are done, so suppose not.
+From Lemma \ref{lem:e6stabs}, this means that $x$ cannot centralize an $F_4$-point, or a $B_4$-point, since $B_4\leq F_4$.
+In the notation of \cite{cohencooperstein1988}, this means that $W$ is a purely white $2$-space.
+By \cite[(P.3)]{cohencooperstein1988}, $W$ is unique up to action of $E_6$, and the stabilizer is an $A_1A_4$-parabolic of $E_6$, so the centralizer is an $A_4$-parabolic.
+Thus $x$ lies in $A_4$, as claimed.